furmilion/furnace-fur/SCSPDSP.md

 The DSP has the memory for exactly 128 steps.
 If the program has more, the excess will be cut off and a warning will be thrown.

+Memory work instructions can only happen on odd steps.

 Here is the list:
 - `NOP`: self-explanatory.
 No ooeration.
 Used to align memory operations.